Taaku18/discord-message-scheduler/README.md

     - [ ] Allow server staff access to these commands
 - [ ] Implement reporting interface to remove abusive scheduled messages
 - [ ] Permissions system
-- [ ] Add GitHub workflow for testing, linting, building Docker image
+- [x] Add GitHub workflow for testing, linting, building Docker image
-- [ ] Auto generate requirements.txt from PDM using workflow
+- [x] Auto generate requirements.txt from PDM using pre-commit
 - [ ] Revise pyright config, add to contributing guidelines

 See the [open issues](https://github.com/github_username/repo_name/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->